 Faith, aged 14, Kenya

-The Dignity Project is desperate for volunteers to come on board with a passion to fight human trafficking and stand up for oppressed women across the Third World.
+The Dignity Project welcomes volunteers to run the project.
 If you have a passion to join the Dignity team, please let us know.
-We are particularly looking for doctors and medics to help deliver teaching at our Dignity Days, and if travelling isn’t your thing, how about helping raise funds for The Dignity Project?
+If travelling isn’t your thing, how about helping raise funds for The Dignity Project?
 It costs just £10 ($10) to purchase one Dignity bag.
 How many girls could you help us reach?